lukakerr/ion/README.md

 A title bar can either be normal or tall.
 Remove the `tall` class below to get a normal title bar.
 The title bar is used to drag the application.

-Inside the `bar` div, there are 4 other main elements:
+Inside the `bar` div, there are 3 other main elements:

 - The `buttons` div which is the red, yellow and green buttons in every application
 - The `title` div, which is just the title of your application shown in the title bar
-- The `bar-buttons` div, which lets you add as many buttons as you want to the title bar.
-These buttons must have the `btn` class, as well as another class to show an icon.
-Note: the `left-open-big` and `right-open-big` are meant to go next to each other, as back and forward buttons
 - The `search` element, which is simply a search input

-The `bar-buttons` div also has `active` and `disabled` classes which make a button active or disabled.

 ```
 <div class="bar tall">